Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Fast Decoding of SR1/SPC Nodes

-where $\alpha^{\textrm{P-PC}}_{k}[1:2^{p-q}]$ denotes the LLR subvector associated with the $k$-th P-PC, and $\beta^{\textrm{P-PC}}_{k}[1:2^{p-q}]$ represents the corresponding codeword of $\alpha^{\textrm{P-PC}}_{k}[1:2^{p-q}]$.
+where $\alpha^{\textrm{P-PC}}_{k}[1:2^d]$ denotes the LLR subvector associated with the $k$-th P-PC, and $\beta^{\textrm{P-PC}}_{k}[1:2^d]$ represents the corresponding codeword of $\alpha^{\textrm{P-PC}}_{k}[1:2^d]$.
 Then, the LLR vector $\alpha^{L_{q}}_{q}[1:2^{q}]$ of the source node can be obtained by

 Subsequently, the source node is decoded either by plain SC decoding, or by fast decoding techniques if it has a special pattern, to obtain the codeword $\beta^{L_{q}}_{q}[1:2^{q}]$.
-According to Theorem~\ref{theorem:1}, each LLR sub-vector $\alpha^{\textrm{P-PC}}_{k}[1:2^{p-q}]$ can be interpreted as an SPC subcode and the corresponding codeword bits should satisfy the parity check $\beta^{L_{q}}_{q}[k]$.
-In particular, parity check and bit-flipping will be performed by the Wagner decoder to decode these SPC subcodes.
-For the $k$-th SPC subcode, the parity check of the $k$-th P-PC, denoted by$\gamma_{\textrm{P-PC}}[k]$, and the least reliable position for bit-flipping, denoted by $\eta[k]$, are respectively determined by
+According to Theorem~\ref{theorem:1}, each LLR sub-vector $\alpha^{\textrm{P-PC}}_{k}[1:2^d]$ can be interpreted as an SPC subcode and the corresponding codeword bits should satisfy the parity check $\beta^{L_{q}}_{q}[k]$.\footnote{Slightly different from the definition of the conventional SPC node, the used `SPC' actually refers to a generalized SPC node.
+The conventional one needs to satisfy an even parity check, whereas the parity check of a generalized SPC node can be either even or odd, depending on $\beta^{L_{q}}_{q}[k]$.} In particular, parity check and bit-flipping will be performed by the Wagner decoder to decode these SPC subcodes \cite{Silverman1954Coding}.
+For the $k$-th SPC subcode, the parity check of the $k$-th P-PC, denoted by $\gamma_{\textrm{P-PC}}[k]$, and the least reliable position for bit-flipping, denoted by $\rho[k]$, are respectively determined by